top of page

 However, despite its value, the experience was clunky, visually outdated, and difficult to navigate — especially on mobile devices.
 Users had the tools, but they struggled to find and understand them.
 Feedback and behavior made it clear: the design wasn’t meeting users where they were.

-My Approach: Elevating Usability and Visual Clarity
+Elevating Usability and Visual Clarity

 As the Lead UX/UI Designer, I led a comprehensive redesign of the PrivacyGuard platform, collaborating with product, engineering, and research teams to transform the experience into one that is intuitive, modern, and user-centered.